diodesign/diosix/docs/build.md

-For a highly reproducible and isolated build environment that automatically manages all tools, including the required Zig compiler version and Buildroot host packages, you can use the provided Dockerfiles.
+For a highly reproducible and isolated build environment that automatically manages all tools, including the required Zig compiler version and Buildroot packages, you can use the provided Dockerfiles.

 The configuration Dockerfiles are located in `dockerfiles/`:

-*   `dockerfiles/ubuntu-22.04.Dockerfile`: Builds and runs on Ubuntu 22.04.
+*   `dockerfiles/ubuntu-22.04.Dockerfile`: Builds Diosix on Ubuntu 22.04.
-*   `dockerfiles/fedora-44.Dockerfile`: Builds and runs on Fedora 44.
+*   `dockerfiles/fedora-44.Dockerfile`: Builds Diosix on Fedora 44.

 We recommend you use Docker version 29.5.2 or later.

-### Build the container image
+### Build a container image

-To build the container image, navigate to the Diosix project root and build the image for your preferred distribution:
+To build a container image, navigate to the Diosix project root and build the image for your preferred distribution:

 ```bash
 # For Ubuntu 22.04